hansinahuja/Voice-Controlled-Robotic-Arm/README.md

 # Voice-Controlled-Robotic-Arm
-Building a robotic arm which takes instructions using Google assistant.
+Part of my Tinkering Lab course project.
+We built a robotic arm which takes instructions using Google assistant.